justinjiajia/cloud_security/labs/lab_6_1.md

     Then, close the tab that displays *Subscription confirmed!*

-    > Amazon SNS (short for Simple Notification Service) is a fully managed messaging service that provides the ability to send messages to users at scale through SMS, mobile push, and email.
+    > Amazon SNS is a fully managed messaging service that provides the ability to send messages to users at scale through SMS, mobile push, and email.

-Now, you've created all the resources needed for this lab.
-The meaning of the previous steps will become clear after we learn CloudFormation for automation.
+You have now used your first AWS CloudFormation template to provision the lab environment, including an SNS topic and an IAM role.
+The purpose of the IAM role will become clear in task 2.
+We will take a deep dive into automating infrastructure deployment with CloudFormation in the later part of today's class.

 <br>